+“Pay attention to what you say, because we [gay people] pay attention.
+When you call your friend a gay, faggot or fag, we hear that, and we draw the conclusion that you don’t understand that those words are hurtful and demeaning.
+Even if you think it’s only the two of you, people are always listening, and people are paying attention whether you like it or not.
 This afternoon I had the, uh, “opportunity” to put my words into action.
 I was walking from the parking lot to my first class, and a girl was walking ahead of me, loudly talking on her cell phone.
 She was telling the other party about some event or show she had witnessed; I’m not clear on the exact context.
 What I do know is that she makes the statement,

 “So there was this Muslim person… [looks around] ok, I just had to make sure no one around me was Muslim.
 Anyway… At this point I was tempted to tap her on the shoulder and say, “excuse me, miss, I’m a convert to the Islamic faith,” but decided against it.
 I walked past her, as she continued her conversation.

 “And then, they brough out this fag… And suddenly, I was “that guy;” you know, the one everyone whispers about (“hey, did you seem that guy outside of Kettler Hall this afternoon? he was, like, fuckin nuts!”).
 I spun on my heel and at the top of my lungs said,

 “Hey, I’m a fag and I don’t appreciate that!
 Why do you feel you need to look for Muslims but not faggots, bitch?”
 Admittedly, my deliver could use a bit of polish, but the look of abject shock on her face was worth it.
 IPFW, take notice: I’m sick and tired of hearing your ignorance, I’m mad as hell, and I’m not going to take it anymore.